Watch for "Cam" mining on 10 Mile Creek on History Channel's "YUKON GOLD"!

 10 Mile Creek Gold Mine for Sale - Yukon Mining Recorder Map

 No Name Resources Inc. (No Name) has been gold placer mining on 10 Mile Creek since 2004.
 From mid-summer 2006 to the fall of 2010 No Name was a dormant company due to the previous Director’s life threatening health.
 The No Name shares were then purchased by Marcel, Kevin and Cam and divided from 1 Share into 99 Shares on August 14th, 2010.
-Under the new ownership, No Name operated the Gold Mine out at Ten Mile Creek from late August to early October 2010.
+Under the new ownership, No Name has been operating every year since at 10 Mile.

 In brief, No Name began sluicing August 19th through to October 11th, 2010.
 Within this approximately 60 day period the sluice plant was in operation for approximately 30 days, with a few night shifts.
 Due to the equipment having not been operated in three years as well as expected (normal) and unexpected breakdowns, we were only able to sluice about 50% of the time while out on site.
 By mid-October some stripping taken place in preparation for next year’s sluicing season.
 As well the equipment and camp was fully winterized.